matthiasr/monitoring-workshop/README.md

 You can reach Alertmanager at port 9093 of your Docker IP.
 If your alerts are currently firing, they will show up on the Alerts page.

 ![Example alerts in Alertmanager](img/alerts_alertmanager.png)

+### Silencing

+Silencing alerts is essential to keeping alert noise low.
+Alertmanager silences by label combination.
+Silences act like filters on alerts: any alert that matches a current silence will be shown on the Alertmanager interface, but no notifications about it will be sent out.

+Click the "Silence" button on any alert to see all the labels of this alert pre-filled.
+Remove labels until all alerts of the same type are being silenced.

+Add another silence for all alerts related to `/api/foo`.

+### Add your own receiver

+Edit [the Alertmanager configuration](config/alertmanager.yml) to add your own receiver and route alerts to it.
+See [the Alertmanager documentation](https://prometheus.io/docs/alerting/configuration/) for details.